bernardofale/EGS/TodoList/README.md

   - Ingress configuration for HTTP traffic routing using Traefik.

 ## Testing
-All endpoints were tested and confirmed to be fully functional both locally and on the Kubernetes cluster.
+All endpoints were tested and confirmed to be fully functional.

 ---